license2will/OSE-Statblock-Generator/plan.md

+stat-block features:
-1. default load-outs for each level
+1. tags (eg for dolmenwood)
-2. a few default monsters
-3. editing the stat names (eg changing the AC label)
+2. editing the stat names (eg changing the AC label)
+3. default load-outs for each level
+4. a few default monsters

-4. editing which AC and THAC0 display within the stat block based on the selector
+x. editing which AC and THAC0 display within the stat block based on the selector
 x. changing the THAC0 based on asc/desc armor class
 6. formatting the abilities and statblock overall
 7. formatting the abilities in the display list